Heritage Chickens

 The Rhode Island White is a moderately-sized, completely white bird with the males weighing 8.5 pounds and females 6.5 pounds.
 They have long, broad, and deep bodies that are carried horizontally, giving them an oblong and brick-like appearance.
 Their breasts are deep, full, and well-rounded.
 Their heads are fairly deep and inclined to be flat on top rather than round.
 They have a bright red rose comb, wattles, and oblong earlobes, reddish-bay eyes, yellow legs and feet, and yellow beak.

 They do well in both warm and cold climates.
-They are friendly with people, but like their “space” with other chickens, and can be a bit assertive with more docile breeds.
+They are friendly with people, but like their “space” with other chickens, and can be a bit assertive with more docile breeds of chickens.
 It is best to make sure that your coop gives them plenty of room to move around, nest, and roost.
-They do fine in confinement and are also good free-range birds that can forage for a lot of their food if given the opportunity, so this all-purpose chicken is a good choice for a family farm.
+They perform well in confinement and are also good free-range birds that can forage for a lot of their food, so this all-purpose chicken is a good choice for a family farm.

 Did you know: